mimorisuzuko/anyslope/README.md

 # AnySlope

-AnySlope allows users to read any sakamichi's blogs in one application.
+AnySlope allows users to read sakamichi's blogs, LINE BLOG, and, Ameba Blog in one application.

 ![](./ss.png)